-If the caller is describing more than one symptom, after selecting the first symptom simply click on the Add Symptom (+) button and repeat the process to select the second symptom.
+If the caller is describing more than one symptom, after selecting the first symptom simply click on the Add Another Symptom button and repeat the process to select the second symptom.
 You can add as many symptoms as you need to in order to match what the caller is reporting.

 Your organization will tell you how they want you to handle calls when the patient's symptom is not covered by a guide in SymptomScreen.
-And if you find that there's a common symptom that doesn't have a guide, please let us know by emailing support@symptomscreen.com.
+And if you find that there's a common symptom that doesn't have a guide, please let us know by clicking on the three-line menu in the top right corner of SymptomScreen and choosing Feedback.